 - Owners who want to find information on upkeep, repair, and renovation.

-- Those with a property, park model trailer, 5th wheel or rv for rent or sale in a park.
+- Those with a property, park model, 5th wheel or rv for rent or sale in a park.

-(Click on the park ad/link on this page)
+*** Click on the parks' ad/links on this page ***

-DESERT SHADOWS in north Phoenix ...
+DESERT SHADOWS in NORTH PHOENIX near SCOTTSDALE ...
 Perfect 10/10/10 Star Rating by Trailerlife, Woodalls & Good Sam.
-The park is located in close proximity to Scottsdale as well as the NW communities of Peoria, etc. They offer short term rentals to anyone wanting to try out the park before buying.
+The park is located in close proximity to Scottsdale as well as the NW communities of Peoria, etc.

 Take the time to 'Browse Around' the site.